shichaoji/picutils/README.rst

 Making a viewer.html webbrowser file for a folder of pics for single viewing, e.g. hosting a manga Website
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  Run $ python -m picutils.html\_viewer , and then pass the images
-   folder's name, in the directory where that folder resides
+-  Run $ picutils -v , and then pass the images folder's name, in the directory where that folder resides

    -  click right side of the photo will view next, while clicking left